whereisaaron/kubernetes-prometheus-operator-deployment/README.md

 This deployment is somewhat opinionated, but can be easily adapted.
 - All resources are deployed in a 'prometheus' namespace
-- Expects you will use a Kubernetes Ingress controller and basic authentication
+- Expects you use a Kubernetes Ingress controller and basic authentication
+- Expects you use [kube-cert-manager](https://github.com/whereisaaron/kube-cert-manager) to automatically issue Let's Encrypt SSL certificates (or you can do this manually)
-- Creates domain names in AWS Route53 (or you can do this manually)
+- Expects to create domain names in AWS Route53 (or you can do this manually)

 ## Scripts